Cambridge-Hands-On-Science/Experiments/Experiments/Biology/Hearing High Sounds.md

 **See who is better at hearing high pitched sounds: kids or adults!** - See who is better at hearing high pitched sounds: kids or adults!

-Last initially checked on 2025-02-08 by Smiley Chan (scc93@cam.ac.uk) and double-checked on
+Last initially checked on 2025-02-08 by Smiley Chan (scc93@cam.ac.uk) and double-checked on 2025-02-08 by Jeremy Lee (rqjl2@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->